BYRIO/krita-webdoc-zh/KritaFAQ.rst

 -  Something else is hogging the cpu.
--  You are running Windows, and have 3rdparty security software like sandboxie or total defender installed
+-  You are running Windows, and have 3rdparty security software like Sandboxie or Total Defender installed
 -  you are working on images that are too big for your hardware (dimensions, channel depth or number of layers)
 -  you do not have canvas acceleration enabled